-MOL 640 Finance (3) This course is designed to provide students a working knowledge of the concepts, problems, tools, and applications of corporate and non-profit financial decision making.
-The course provides a fundamental understanding of how an organization 98 July 1, 2014 obtains funds, plans for how to use funds, and manages funds.
+MOL 640 Financial Decision Making (3) The purpose of this course is to provide students a working knowledge of the concepts, problems, tools and applications of corporate and non-profit financial decision making.
 Students are introduced to the concepts of financial management, the time value of money, and budgeting and forecasting.
-Students will also gain experience in reviewing financial statements, asking relevant questions, and preparing a business proposal that includes a financial plan.
-Students will be re-introduced to strategic planning and the role of finances in the planning process or creation of a business plan.
-The course will lead to an understanding of the importance of the integrating financial management within all areas of the business organization.
+The course includes a significant emphasis on the role of analytics in financial decision making.
+Students will be introduced to the fundamental of business analytics, the role of analytics in business performance and the tools that can be used to perform analytics in different business functions.
+Students will also gain experience in reviewing financial statements, determining how best to analyze data for useful decision making and identifying relevant questions.
+The course will lead to an understanding of the importance of, and strategies for, integrating financial management within all areas of business operations and ultimately, leadership decisions.